Mahesh3000/Mahesh3000/README.md

 ## 👨‍💻 About Me

-- 🎓 I have completed my Master of Science in Computer Science from **Southern Arkansas University** (GPA: 3.75 | Class of 2025).
+- 🎓 I have completed my Master of Science in Computer Science from **Southern Arkansas University** (GPA: 3.83 | Class of 2025).
-- 💻 2.5+ years of professional experience as a **Frontend Developer**, building scalable, high-performance web applications.
+- 💻 With nearly 5 years in frontend development, I’ve built fast, reliable, and scalable web applications using modern technologies.
 - 🛠️ Specialized in **ReactJS**, **JavaScript**, **TypeScript**, with strong backend exposure to **Node.js** and **cloud-based** application development on **AWS**.
 - 🚀 Passionate about designing user-centric interfaces, optimizing frontend architectures, and delivering full-stack solutions.
 - 🏆 AWS Certified Cloud Practitioner, with hands-on deployment experience across multiple AWS services.